Alexandra Eala: Junior years

-In 2021, Eala captured her second junior major doubles title at the French Open, teaming up with Oksana Selekhmeteva.
-The following July, she dominated the 61st Trofeo Bonfiglio in Milan, clinching both the singles and doubles crowns alongside Madison Sieg.
-At Wimbledon, Eala advanced to the second round, and later that year, she reached the quarterfinals of the US Open.
-Her breakthrough came in 2022, when she claimed her first junior Grand Slam singles title.
+In 2021, Eala continued her rise by winning her second junior major doubles title at the French Open with Oksana Selekhmeteva.
+She followed with a singles‑doubles sweep at the Trofeo Bonfiglio in Milan, reached the second round at Wimbledon, and advanced to the quarterfinals of the US Open juniors.
+Then in 2022, she became the first Filipino to win a junior major singles title, defeating Lucie Havlíčková in the US Open final.